crest-cassia/oacis/en/install.md

 For Unix-based OS (Linux, Mac), either (1.1) or (1.2) is fine.

 If you use OACIS for the first time, we recommend (1.1) since you can quickly start trying OACIS.
-With the virtual machine environment, you can quickly start the tutorial in the next page.
+With the virtual machine environment, you can quickly start the tutorial on the next page.
 If you would like to use it more seriously, we recommend to move to the native environment.

-We also need to setup the host where simulator runs.
+We also need to setup the host where the simulator runs.
 Hereafter we call it "computational host".

 In this page, the setup procedure are shown for each option.